vineetbansal/ParFlowMultiRun/README.md

 ParFlowMultiRun
 =======

 *ParFlowMultiRun* is a python package to generate and run a suite of ParFlow simulations useful for sensitivity testing.
-Currently Parflow Multi Run is developed for Single Column models, but hillslope and basin scale are in Development
+Currently Parflow Multi Run is developed for Single Column models, but hillslope and basin scale are in development

 #### Development/Contact
 + Lauren Thatch <lmthatch@mines.edu>